Cost Sharing Basics

 - Professor X will provide scientific direction and supervision for the project [including...]

-- Professor X will have significant involvement throught the project.
+- Professor X will have significant involvement through the project.
 She will be providing expert advice and consultation on all aspects of the research.

-- Dr. Y is Principal Investigator and requests 30% salary support to the project.
+- Dr. Y is PI and requests 30% salary support to the project.
 He will provide additional support as needed.

 - Professor X’s laboratory is 800 square feet.
 She also has access to the departmental [equipment name] that is beneficial to the research.

-- The University demonstrates support to the multistage project throught the availability and expertise of the project director.
+- The University demonstrates support to the multistage project through the availability and expertise of the project director.